damisotomi/Advanced-Mobile-Robotic-Object-Sorter-v2/README.md

 ## HOW IT WORKS
   -This advanced mobile robot sorter v2 has a single mode.
-  - The robot moves on a black line using PID control with a QTR 8RC sensor, detects an object using the Pixy 2 camera at a certain distance, picks up the object and continues it
-  - journey to the end of its predefined path and sorts the object based on color detected by the Pixy 2 camera
+  - The robot moves on a black line using PID control with a QTR 8RC sensor, detects an object using the Pixy 2 camera at a certain distance, picks up the object, continues its journey to the end of its predefined path and sorts the object based on color identified by the Pixy 2 camera

 ### MICROCONTROLLER AND PROGRAMMING LANGUAGE USED
-  - An A Propeller Microcontroller was used to build this project to allow concurrent task execution.
+  - A Propeller Microcontroller was used to build this project to allow concurrent task execution.
+A propeller microcontroller has 8 cores/cogs that can run concurrently
   - The programming language used was C programming

 ### Components used
   - Pixy 2 Camera - For object detection and color sorting
-  - L298N Motor Driver- To control the DC motors used to control the wheels of the car and also to receive 5v volts from the Arduino for logic circuitry of the wheels
+  - L298N Motor Driver- To control the DC motors used to control the wheels of the car and also to receive 5v volts from the Propeller for logic circuitry of the wheels
   - Qtr 8RC Reflectance Sensor array - for line detection and following
   - Connecting wires
   - Resistors